-Besides the existing enabling legislation and strategy, the other critical enablers of national groundwater leadership and stakeholder-driven development need to be established without delay.
+Besides the existing enabling legislation and strategy, the other critical enablers, namely national groundwater leadership and stakeholder-driven development, need to be established without delay.
 The essential local actions need to be facilitated by a wide range of actions at the national / CMA level.
 A critical role of national groundwater leadership will be to maintain the vertical integration between the different governance levels and to build strong functional linkages to other sectors that are using and / or impacting groundwater.
-Twelve strategy themes have been identified and have each been developed in terms of Objectives, Principles, Situation Assessment, Current challenges, and Strategic Actions.
-These are: